Barolo: Grape and wines

 Barolo wine is produced from the nebbiolo grape variety with the Lampia, Michet and Rosé clones authorized.
 The clusters are dark blue and greyish with the abundant wax that dresses the grapes.
 Their form is lengthened and pyramidal, with small, spherical grapes and substantial peel.
 The leaves are of average size with three or five nevertheless voluptuous lobes.
 Compared to the annual growth cycle of other Piedmontese grape varieties, nebbiolo is one of the first varieties to bud and later varieties to ripen with harvest taking place in mid to late October.
-In some vintages, other Piedmontese producers are able to pick and complete fermentation of their Barbera and Dolcetto plantings before Barolo producers have even begun their harvest.
+In some vintages, other Piedmontese producers can pick and complete fermentation of their Barbera and Dolcetto plantings before Barolo producers have even begun their harvest.
 According to DOCG regulations, Barolos are to be composed of 100% nebbiolo.
 Historically producers would blend other grapes such as Barbera and today there is speculation that modern Barolo producers may be blending in Barbera, Cabernet Sauvignon, Merlot and Syrah but there has been no conclusive proof of this practice.
 In the 1990s producers in the Barolo zone petitioned that the required nebbiolo content be lowered from 100% to 90% but this petition was eventually defeated.

 Barolos tend to be rich, deeply concentrated full bodied wines with pronounced tannins and acidity.
-The wines are almost always lightly colored varying from ruby to garnet in their youth to more brick and orange hues as they age.
+The wines are almost always lightly coloured varying from ruby to garnet in their youth to more brick and orange hues as they age.
 Like Pinot noir, Barolos are never opaque.
 Barolos have the potential for a wide range of complex and exotic aromas with tar and roses being common notes.
 Other aromas associated with Barolos include camphor, chocolate, dried fruit, damsons, eucalyptus, leather, licorice, mint, mulberries, plum, spice, strawberries, tobacco, white truffles as well as dried and fresh herbs.
 The tannins of the wine add texture and serve to balance Barolo's moderate to high alcohol levels (Minimum 13% but most often above 15% ABV).
-Excessive extraction from prolonged maceration periods and oak aging can give the wines an over-extracted bitterness.
+Excessive extraction from prolonged maceration periods and oak ageing can give the wines an over-extracted bitterness.

 Within the different communes of the Barolo zone, stylistic differences emerge due to differences in soil type.
 The calcareous marl soils of Barolo and La Morra are relatively fertile and tend to produce softer, more aromatic and fruity wines that age relatively sooner than Barolos from other parts of the zone.
 The less fertile, sandstone soils of the Monforte d'Alba and Serralunga d'Alba commune produce more intense, structured wines that need more time to mature.
 Castiglione Falletto is located on a spur between the two valleys with overlapping soil types.
 This region tends to produce wines with the elegance and aromatics of the Barolo commune and the structure of wines from Serralunga d'Alba.